kjuls/PERFUME-DATA-ANALYSIS/README.md

 Firstly, it seeks to know the total perfume by brand.
 Secondly, to know the total perfume distribution by type.
 Thirdly, the analysis aims to identify the top fragrance families.
 Furthermore, a detailed investigation into the popularity of perfumes between the target audience using a cross-analysis and the longevity & quality insights of each perfume by type.
 Lastly, to know the percentage perfume by target audience.

 Key benefits include, Performance Insights: identify top-performing brands, Product Mix Understanding: Understand consumer preference trends, guide new product development, Longevity Insights: Evaluates how long each type typically lasts, Visual Decision Support.

+1. What is the Total Perfume by Brand?

+The primary objective of this analysis is to determine the total number of perfume’s made available by each brand and the total number of brands in the dataset.
+To achieve this, a pivot table was created.
+The brand column was placed in the row section, and perfume was placed in the values section to count the number of perfumes.
+The results were visualized using a bar chart.